Healthcare in Canada

 Medicare is based on the Health Act of 1984 and guarantees citizens and those with permanent residency in Canada comprehensive, universal and accessible care.
 The system is funded publicly by taxes, but doctors and hospitals run their own businesses privately – billing the government for services rendered.

-Each province or territory defines what is and what is not covered by their particular health insurance plan, but, for the most part, the only things not covered are optometry, ambulance services, dentistry and outpatient prescription drugs.
+Each province or territory defines what is and what is not covered by their particular health insurance plan, but, for the most part, the only things not covered are optometry, ambulance services, dentistry, home care, long-term care and outpatient prescription drugs.
 All core health services, such as acute hospital care and most physician services are covered.

 This affords expats and locals alike a fair opportunity to receive treatment at a universally high standard, and has even inspired many with expensive chronic conditions to emigrate to Canada purely for health purposes.